Mobile cross-platform issues

 The goal for making a mobile web page is the same as the goal of a desktop version: to look good on the screen.
 If it does not look good or function as it should, users will become frustrated with the web app and will be quick to leave your app.

 Web apps cannot be distributed in the same way that mobile apps can because they are not native to the mobile platform.
 Mobile apps are distributed by Google’s Android Marketplace and Apple’s App Store.
 If your app cannot be found in these two distribution locations, you are already setting yourself behind.
 The goal is to be a part of the mainstream, with the ability to be found by your patrons or customers.
 If your app is not widely available, your business will not be as successful in the mobile economy.

 Hybrid apps can be built and placed inside a ‘native wrapping’.
-This makes it possible to distribute via both main app stores and across multiple different devices.
-Native bridges within an app allow for the app to ‘talk’ to the other components of the device, such as alarm settings and cameras.
+This makes distributing via both main app stores and multiple devices possible.
+Native bridges within an app allow the app to ‘talk’ to the other components of the device, such as alarm settings and cameras.
 This provides the notification noises that alert you of an update coming to the device from the app.
-Without the alert, the app can go unnoticed for hours or days while other hooked up apps grab attention by alerting frequently.
+Without the alert, the app can go unnoticed for hours or days while other hooked-up apps grab attention by alerting frequently.

 Hybrid apps and native apps appear the same to users.
 They are easy to use and provide a good user experience.

 Code translators take an operating system’s native code and translate it to a different operating system’s native code.
 This works to save developers’ time in building or rebuilding a site to be geared for each operating system.
 However, some codes cannot be translated accurately, and this causes snags in the mobile app’s ability to perform as it should.
 Therefore, code translators are not a cure-all for web developers to use across all operating systems.